lidofinance/lido-staking-vault-cli/docs/cli/commands/vault-operations.md

 ### change-tier (ct)

-Changes the vault tier with multi-role confirmation.
+Changes the vault tier by CHANGE_TIER_ROLE role with multi-role confirmation.

 **Arguments:**